vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --id <i>vch_id</i>
     --thumbprint <i>new_certificate_thumbprint</i></pre>

-**CAUTION**: Specifying the `--force` option bypasses certificate thumbprint verification.
-Using `--force` in this way exposes VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.
-Using `--force` also bypasses other checks, and can result in data loss.
-As consequence, only use `--force` for troubleshooting purposes.
+**CAUTION**: Specifying the `--force` option bypasses safety checks, including certificate thumbprint verification.
+Using `--force` in this way can expose VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.
+Using `--force` can result in unexpected deployment topologies that would otherwise fail with an error.
 Do not use `--force` in production environments.

 ## Add or Update Registry Server Certificates <a id="registries"></a>